-Our region is also being affected by the COVID19 pandemic.
+The recent changes to levels of restriction are very welcome.
+The COVID19 pandemic is not over however.
 This information will help people who use FamilyCare’s services to understand our responses.

-FamilyCare is making every effort to maintain access to services and supports.
+Regardless of restrictions, FamilyCare will make every effort to maintain access to services and supports.
 How and where services are provided may have to change at short notice.
 We will give you as much warning as we can about any changes.

 Your help to keep things working is really important.

 If you are feeling unwell, with flu like symptoms, please do not attend our offices, or ask staff to come to your home.
 Call us first and we will try and work out options to meet your needs.